Frequently Asked Questions

 We strongly advise you to plant your tree(s) immediately.
 If you cannot plant right away, you must keep the roots from drying out (particularly a challenge with bare root trees, so get those babies in the ground!).

 We do not recommend digging your tree's hole in advance because you will base the size of the hole on the tree's rootball or root system (digging twice as wide but at roughly the same depth).
+It's like trying to pick out shoes before trying them on!
 One of the most common mistakes is planting too deeply, which suffocates the tree and often shortens a tree's lifespan.
 So, it's important to get that depth right and base it on the tree's anatomy (see Planting Instructions).

 We do not recommend amending the soil in your planting hole with fertilizer or compost.
 Improving the soil in this way creates a pleasant environment for the tree's roots just within the planting hole, discouraging the roots from spreading out into the surrounding soil.
 Thus, instead of developing healthy roots that expand outward and anchor the tree, the roots may grow much like a potted plant, girdling (strangling) themselves and making the tree vulnerable to winds and weight.
 Instead, consider topdressing the entire surrounding lawn area with compost to improve the overall health of your soils and encourage your tree's roots to grow outward.